We have frequently asked questions listed below. If you're unable to find the information you need, be sure to contact us at (317) 274-4856.

 Health and life sciences advising

-You should aim to meet with your advisor at least two to three times a semester.
-By checking in with us throughout the semester, you will allow us to help you (before it is too late) and make sure you have everything you need in order to be successful.
+You should aim to meet with your student success advisor at least two to three times a semester.
+By checking in with us throughout the semester, you'll allow us to help you (before it's too late) and make sure you have everything you need to be successful.

-Though you are assigned an advisor, you are more than welcome to meet with any HLS advisor.
+Though you are assigned a student success advisor, you're more than welcome to meet with any HLS advisor.
 There are seven student success advisors on our HLS team.
 You can read our bios here.

-Not just because your advisor said so!
 A career consultant can talk with you about your major and/or career exploration to help you find what may be the best fit for you.
 They can provide resources to aid your major and career search, help you develop a parallel plan, and offer guidance on the best experiential learning opportunities to prepare you for the career path you’re interested in.
-Learn more about the career consultant for HLS here.

-A parallel plan allows you to plan for two majors and career paths at once, focusing on common coursework in the first year in particular.
+A parallel plan allows you to plan for two majors and career paths at once, focusing on common coursework, particularly in the first year.
 Parallel plans are highly recommended for students pursuing competitive programs and those who aren’t confident in their primary major choice.

 If you'd like to make a parallel plan, but aren't sure about your options, schedule an appointment with a career consultant by calling (317) 274-4856.